 Our hot water heater is acting strangely.
 Among other things, the overflow is dripping.
 Not a good sign according to the plumber.
 The injured heater sits, elevated on a wooden platform, in the back corner of the doll-house sized utility room.
 The washing machine is in front of that platform, near the door.

 To access the heater, oddments stored in the small space had to be removed so that the washer could then be taken out of the way.
 These oddments are now decorative items in front of the back sliding door.
 Shelves that used to hold some of the oddments are artistically placed there, also.
-It is a wonderful collection of 20th and 21
+It is a wonderful collection of 20th and 21st century

 We are waiting for telephone notice that the plumber is on the way.
 Evidently, the wish is so strong that when my brother telephoned from his car, I was positive that I was speaking with a very friendly plumber who actually remembered my first name.
 My only defense is that the telephone connection was distant and hollow sounding.